anms23/aspose-imaging-probe/how_to_edit_photo_image_programmaticaly.md

 ## Binarize image

 Another technique to convert color images to black and white is to binarize them.
 It means that each pixel of the image will be substituted to value 0 or 1 (white or black color) depending on the indicated threshold.
-The binarizations useful for printing pictures in one black color without tint graduation.
+The binarization useful for printing pictures in one black color without tint graduation.
 With the image library, you can select between fixed thresholds, use the average threshold value calculated from the neighbor pixels area with the `Bradley` method or automatically choice a threshold with the `Otsu` method.

 Original image: